CUCyber/constitution/README.md

 ### Officers (Titles, Term of Office, How and When Elected)

-Each officer position with the exception of System Architect serves until the Spring semester election following their election.
-Nominations for each generally elected position, that is all positions other than System Architect, can be submitted by any member beginning one month before an election and ending at the election of the particular officer.
-At the last meeting of the Spring semester or the last meeting of the Fall semester, the generally elected positions that are open, that is all positions other than System Architect that are open, will be filled by a majority vote of the nominees by active members.
-The position of System Architect will be filled by a unanimous vote of the current officers whenever the position is open.
+Each officer position serves until the Spring semester election following their election.
+Nominations for each generally elected position can be submitted by any member beginning one month before an election and ending at the election of the particular officer.
+At the last meeting of the Spring semester or the last meeting of the Fall semester, the generally elected positions that are open will be filled by a majority vote of the nominees by active members.

 Officer positions are as follows:

 * President
 * Vice President
-* System Architect
 * Treasurer
 * Secretary
+* Competition and Events Manager
-* Webmaster
+* Training Manager

+Should an officer be unable to fulfill their duties due to health issues, they are relieved of their position, and their position is to be filled at the next meeting by a snap election.

 ## Article VI

+### Appointed Positions (Titles, Term of Office, How Selected)

+Each appointed position, with the exception of Lab Administrator, serves at-will of the board of Officers, is appointed by 2/3 majority of Officers' approval, and is relieved via graduation or 2/3 majority of sitting Officers' approval.
+The position of Lab Administrator will be filled by a unanimous vote of the current officers and advisors, relieved only via graduation or unanimous vote of current officers and advisors.

+Appointed positions are as follows:

+* Lab Administrator
+* Website Administrator
+* Social Event Manager
+* CyberRange Project Manager
+* Weekly Meeting Manager
+* Blue Team Trainer
+* Red Team Trainer

+Should an appointee be unable to fulfill their duties due to health issues, they are relieved of their duties, and their position is to remain vacant until another is appointed by the Officers.

+## Article VII

 ### Advisor (Term of Service, How Selected)

 Advisors will be selected by a unanimous vote of the current officers.
 Advisors can retain the position until voluntary abdication or until a recall referendum.

-## Article VII
+## Article VIII

 ### Meetings (Frequency, Special Meetings and Who Calls Them)

 Meetings will occur no less than once a month and these monthly meetings must meet for at least one hour.
 Special meetings can be called by any officer, advisor or at a majority vote of the current members.

-## Article VIII
+## Article IX

 ### Quorum (Number of Members Required to Transact Business)